projectcalico/calico/master/getting-started/kubernetes/installation/migration-from-flannel.md

    ```

    The migration controller may be rescheduled several times during the migration when the node hosting
-   the it is upgraded.
-The installation is complete when the ouput of the above command shows 1/1 completions.
+   it is upgraded.
+The installation is complete when the output of the above command shows 1/1 completions.
 For example:

    ```
    NAME                COMPLETIONS   DURATION   AGE